papanikge/.dotfiles/README.md

 ##What
-These are my vim configuration files.
-Some people call them dotfiles.
-I don't like that.
+If you don't know what dotfiles are, you shouldn't be here.
+I've put many hours of work to this repo.
-Of course they are not intended for public use but you can take a look or something
+Of course it's not intended for public use but you can take a look or something.

 ##Who
-George 'papanikge' Papanikolaou ©
+George 'papanikge' Papanikolaou
 contact me @ g3orge.app(at)gmail(dot)com

 ###In case you want them:
 ```
-cd ~
-git clone --recursive <url>
-ln -s .vim/.vimrc .
+./bootstrap.sh # creates all the symlinks and pulls submodules
 ```